What You May Not Know About Food Storage

 Baking Mixes

-Cake Mixes: Unopened or opened 6-12 months.
-You can use them for up to 2 years after the best by date, but they may not have the quality or the leavening you would want or expect.
+Cake Mixes: unopened for 6-12 months.
+You can use them for up to 2 years after the best-by date, but they may not have the quality or leavening you would want or expect.

-Brownie Mixes: 12-18 months on the pantry shelf.
-To extend the shelf-life store them in the freezer.
+Brownie Mixes: last 12-18 months on the pantry shelf.
+To extend their shelf life, store them in the freezer.

-Pancake Mixes: 6-12 months on your pantry shelf unopened.
-If opened, 1 month.
-It’s best to store in your freezer in an airtight container.
+Pancake Mixes: last 6-12 months on your pantry shelf unopened.
+If opened, they last one month.
+They’re best stored in your freezer in an airtight container.

 Nuts